 Based on this experience and the significant demand for technical assistance from the CIM from National Machineries, in June 2020, the CIM launched a technical and political dialogue process with the representatives of select Machineries to identify the main steps forward, challenges, and needs of the National Machineries as far as the effective operationalization of their roles as the guiding forces behind national equality/gender policy.
-The results of these dialogues, together with the valuations of the IAP +20 and the process to implement the PGAs, have laid the groundwork for preparing a new strategy for supporting National Women's Machineries in incorporating the gender, rights, and diversity perspective in the work of the State.
+The results of these dialogues, together with the valuations of the IAP +20 and the process to implement the PGAs, have laid the groundwork for preparing a new CIM Support Strategy to States for the Integration of the Gender and Diversity Approach in Public Policy.

-8. Operational continuity and the financial and human resources situation as of December 31, 2020
+7. Operational continuity and the financial and human resources situation as of December 31, 2020